mdxtoc/qtpi/docs/ownership.md

 # Static treatment of ownership of qbits -- Resource-checking a program

-My original inspiration was the ownership problem, triggered by a remark of Guillaume Poly's (he'd noticed that a treatment of qbit ownership was impossible in Microsoft's Q#).
-A process calculus like CQP seemed like it might provide a solution.
+My original inspiration was the ownership problem, triggered by a remark of Guillaume Poly's.
+He'd noticed that a treatment of qbit-ownership transfer between processes was impossible in Microsoft's Q#, which was all about efficient simulation of quantum computation.
+But quantum protocols are mostly about passing quantum bits between processes, and hardly do any quantum computation.

+A process calculus like CQP seemed like it might provide a solution to the ownership problem.
 Then I realised that the cloning problem is another side of the same coin, and therefore might also be treated at the same time.

 The phrase *resource checking* harks back to my background in separation logic (I was there when ...).
 It was always something I wanted to do with heap programs, though I never knew how to do it accurately enough.
 (Others, of course, ...)